katopz/ore/ingest/README.md

 # ORE Round Winner Data Ingestion

-This project ingests historical ORE mining round winner data from the Solana blockchain into a Turso SQLite database for analysis and tracking.
+This project ingests historical ORE mining round winner data from Solana blockchain into a Turso SQLite database for analysis and tracking.

 ## 🎯 Purpose

 The ORE protocol cleans up round accounts after they expire to save storage costs, making historical winner data difficult to access.
 This tool:

 - **Preserves winner data** before it's cleaned up
-- **Processes rounds sequentially** to avoid API limits
+- **Processes rounds efficiently** from blockchain
 - **Resumes from last processed round** for reliability
 - **Stores comprehensive winner information** in a queryable database
+- **Modular architecture** with separated concerns

 ## 📊 Data Structure

 Each round stores the following winner information:

-- **Round ID**: Unique identifier (1, 2, 3, ...)
+- **Round ID**: Unique identifier (e.g., 48670, 48669, ...)
 - **Winning Square**: Grid position (0-24, mapped to 5x5 board)
 - **Winning Coordinates**: Row and column (1-5 each)
 - **Top Miner**: Public key of the winning miner